drmhse/sso/README.md

 *   **Multi-Tenant Architecture**: Securely isolated environments for each customer organization, with distinct users, services, and configurations.
 *   **Dual Authentication Flows**: Segregated authentication paths for platform/organization administrators versus application end-users.
-*   **Bring Your Own OAuth (BYOO)**: Allows tenant organizations to connect and use their own custom OAuth2 applications for providers like GitHub, Google, and Microsoft, enabling a white-labeled user experience.
+*   **Bring Your Own OAuth (BYOO)**: Allows tenant organizations to connect and use their own custom OAuth2 applications for providers like GitHub, Google, and Microsoft.
 *   **Device Authorization Flow (RFC 8628)**: Provides a secure authentication method for headless applications, command-line tools, and smart devices.
 *   **Platform Governance Layer**: A super-admin (Platform Owner) role with a complete approval workflow for new organizations, tier management, and platform-wide auditing capabilities.
+*   **Comprehensive Analytics**: Detailed login, growth, and activity metrics for both individual organizations and the entire platform.
+*   **Identity Management**: End-users can link and unlink multiple social accounts (e.g., GitHub, Google) to a single profile.
+*   **End-User Management**: Tools for organization admins to manage their customers, including viewing profiles and revoking active sessions.
-*   **Role-Based Access Control (RBAC)**: Granular permissions for Platform Owners, Organization Owners, Admins, and Members are enforced at the API level.
+*   **Role-Based Access Control (RBAC)**: Granular permissions for Platform Owners, Organization Owners, Admins, and Members enforced at the API level.
 *   **Secure Credential Management**: Tenant-provided OAuth secrets are encrypted at rest using AES-GCM.
+*   **High-Performance Design**: Built with Rust and Axum for speed and safety, leveraging an optimized SQLite database with WAL mode, batched writes, and background jobs for maintenance.
 *   **Stripe Webhook Integration**: Foundation for subscription and billing management.

 ## System Prerequisites

 To build and run this project locally, the following dependencies are required:

-*   **Rust**: Version 1.89 or higher (see `sso/api/Dockerfile`)
+*   **Rust**: Version 1.89 or higher
 *   **Node.js**: Version 18 or higher
 *   **Docker & Docker Compose**: For containerized deployment and local environment setup.
-*   **SQLite**: Version 3.43 or higher (for local development outside of Docker).

 ## Getting Started